Study Faster and Retain More Information + Replace Confusion with Confidence

 1. hands-on practice

 You will never fully master a concept through reading about it.
-You learn the concept through reading, but there is a big difference in learning something and mastering it.
+You learn the concept through reading, but there is a big difference between learning something and mastering it.

 I learned how to change the oil in my car.
 A mechanic works on motors every day and has mastered car maintenance.
 The mechanic knows things to look and listen for that I’m clueless about.